 Introduction

 "My face looks like a mask.
 I've tried dissolving some of the filler, but it didn't bring back my natural expressions."
 At FILLER REVISION, Facial Overfilled Syndrome is one of our core specializations.
-Most FOS patients who reach us have already attempted partial dissolution or other treatments that addressed volume but failed to restore natural facial dynamics.
+Most FOS (Facial Overfilled Syndrome) patients who reach us have already attempted partial dissolution or other treatments that addressed volume but failed to restore natural facial dynamics.
 This authoritative guideline is based on the latest medical literature, clinical evidence, and FILLER REVISION's extensive experience treating complex FOS cases.

 What is FOS?